Categories

 Died in Paris, Oct 22, 1979

-• Not only a composer, Nadia Boulanger was a conductor, the older sister of composer Lili Boulanger, and one of the 20th century’s most influential teachers of composition.
+• Not only a composer, Nadia Boulanger [PRONUNCIATION] was a conductor, the older sister of composer Lili Boulanger, and one of the 20th century’s most influential teachers of composition.

 • Boulanger studied at the Paris Conservatory from the age of 10.
 Her teachers included Widor and Fauré (composition) and Vierne and Guilmant (organ).
 She placed second in the Prix de Rome competition in 1908.